-Another of my Mr. May's admirable characteristics is that he keeps in touch with most of his clients, many of whom live in this area.
+Another of Mr. May’s admirable characteristics is that he keeps in touch with most of his clients, many of whom live in this area.
 We arranged to meet with a few of them, so I could take photographs for the website.
-In addition, Eric showed me his garage which he had converted into a really cool wood workshop.
+In addition, Eric showed me his garage, to which he had added a second floor and converted into a really nice workshop.
 I decided that pictures of my client working in the shop would make excellent background images and banners for his new, renovated website.

 Organizing the Website

-May Fine Woodworking's old logo fit well with the old site, but since we were updating the look of their web presence, it was time to update the logo as well.
-I was happy to tackle the design of a logo along with constructing the website and doing the photography.
+May Fine Woodworking’s old logo fit well with the old site, but since we were updating the look of his web presence, it was time to update his logo as well.
 The new design is reminiscent of the old, but with a much more contemporary and balanced look.
 The improvements include the use of brighter shades of green and gold, a much fuller and more lively maple tree emblem, and an updated choice of fonts.
 Together these changes make for a much-improved visual presence.

 My thanks go out to Eric for bringing me this wonderful opportunity to create both a showcase for his amazing handcrafted cabinets and a visual identity for his brand.

 Click or tap here to visit the website and view Eric's work.